marcosmarva/RepData_PeerAssessment1/PA1_template.md

 new.activity$steps <- fill.na
 ```

-Now I will make a histogram of the total number of steps taken each day.
+Now I make a histogram of the total number of steps taken each day.
 I first calculate